 Scholarships for Eagle Scouts: Click Here

 Glenn A. and Melinda W. Adams National Eagle Scout Service Project of the Year Award Application

 The National Eagle Scout Association has established the Glenn A. and Melinda W. Adams National Eagle Scout Service Project of the Year Award to recognize valuable service of an exceptional nature by a Scout to a religious institution, a school, community, or other entity.
 The award recognizes the Scout for his Eagle Scout leadership service project, which is part of the requirements for earning the Eagle Scout Award.
 Each local council will choose a council-level winner, and from that pool, each region will pick a region-level winner.
 A national winner then will be selected from the four regional finalists.
 Applications are due by January 21 each year.
 Click here for application.

 To obtain Eagle Palms follow the following process.

 - Scout completes the requirements for a Palm

 - Unit has a board of review.

 - The unit enters the Palm into Internet Advancement and prints out an Internet Advancement Report (For Scouts who have earned 76 merit badges or more, use the paper Advancement Report form found on the Grand Canyon Council forms page)

-- Unit goes to the Scout Shop, turns over the Eagle Scout Application form and the IA Advancement Report and purchases the Palm and card.
+- Unit goes to the Scout Shop turns over the IA Advancement Report and purchases the Palm and card.

-There is no longer a need to have the application approved by council prior to handing the form in to the Scout Shop.
+There is no longer a need to have the Eagle Scout Palm application.